FabioCastroMorffi/DIY-Macro/README.md

 ## Thank you

 To the Hackclub Team leading this event, thank you so much for the opportunity.
 This introduction to hardware has expanded my views on technology and given me the opportunity get a taste of hardware design.
-Truly grateful for that.
+I'm truly grateful for that.